nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

 ## Installing the Nuxeo Platform from the ZIP Archive

-Installing the Nuxeo Platform using the ZIP archive installs the Nuxeo Platform only.
+Installing the Nuxeo Platform using the ZIP archive only installs the Nuxeo Platform.
 External dependencies must be installed separately.

 **To install the Nuxeo Platform ZIP archive:**
 Unzip the [.zip archive](http://www.nuxeo.com/downloads/) using your favorite tool.

 **What's next?**
-You want to evaluate the platform?
+Do you want to evaluate the platform?
 You can now [start the server]({{page page='server-start-and-stop'}}).
-You want to do a complete installation, compatible for a production environment?
-You should now [prepare your environment]({{page page='setup-best-practices'}}).
+You want to do a complete installation, that is compatible for a production environment?
+You should [prepare your environment]({{page page='setup-best-practices'}}) now.

 ## Installing a Nuxeo Virtual Machine Image